theresa-bluemlein/Building-up-Climate-Resilience-in-Switzerland/README.md

 In this challenge, you will use **open-source weather and climate data from MeteoSwiss** to build AI-powered solutions that help society become more resilient against **extreme weather events in Switzerland**.

 Your solutions might include:
-- **Innovative Parametric Solutions** (trigger-based payouts using weather indices)
+- **Innovative Parametric Insurance Solutions**: Design and prototype a parametric insurance model with innovative trigger mechanism based on real-time environmental data (e.g. extreme temperature index).
+Simulate payout scenarios based on historical or synthetically created datasets.
+The payout does not need to be financial - think of what would bring instant relief to society, e.g. during a heatwave!
-- **Intelligent Disaster Response Systems** (e.g., optimizing resource allocation or damage assessment)
+- **AI-Powered Early Warning Systems**: Thinking of individuals living or travelling through Switzerland, design and prototype an AI-powered application enabling to better apprehend selected risks (e.g., landslides or glacier collapses) and issuing warnings or relevant mitigation recommendations based on the user location.
+The AI model should be able to leverage multimodal data ranging from weather to topological data and assume the user's location as known.
-- **Early Warning Systems** (e.g., severe storm / flood alerts)
+- **Intelligent Disaster Response Systems** Prototype a platform for real-time disaster coordination with integration of open source exposure data and optimized resource allocation in case of a disaster.
+Conduct damage assessment of natural hazards (e.g., floods, hail, windstorms, precipitation) on properties from street view or satellite imagery.
+The tool should help identify where the most significant losses/damage might occur.
+For example, in areas with high concentration of rooftop solar panels, older and more vulnerable buildings, or other exposure characteristics that increase susceptibility to damage.

-To get started, you will need weather and climate data.
+To get started, you will need open source weather and climate data.

 ---